 How do you go from good to great with your podcast?
 The answer is in the host!

 Being a great podcast host is not always an easy thing to do.
-It takes some practise, and requires a combination of skills and characteristics.
+It takes some practice, and requires a combination of skills and characteristics.
 You have to learn what your audience wants to hear and become an expert in your subject.
 On the other hand, you also need to make sure that your show is entertaining to keep your listeners interested.

 So, you want to become a great podcast host?
 Follow these simple steps, and you can do just that!